 IF YOURE QUESTION IS NOT ANSWERED HERE ASK IT ON THE CONTACT PAGE!

 What is EARNED RUNS™?

-A: EARNED RUNS™ is a company that enables runners, walkers, and fitness enthusiasts, alone or in small groups, to train and compete in personally designed events by providing free professional bibs and supportive information.
+A: EARNED RUNS™ is a company that enables runners, walkers, and fitness enthusiasts, alone or in small groups, to train and compete in personally designed events by providing professional bibs and supportive information, at no cost.
 EARNED RUNS™ encourages participants to make charitable donations with funds saved on race registration fees.
 EARNED RUNS™ strives to be socially engaging but environmentally responsible by promoting small friendly competitions that are minimally disruptive to community life, generate little waste, and utilize bibs and merchandise designed for global and repeated use.
 This approach can lessen costs to the individual while increasing participation in and enjoyment of competition!

 A: The only information required is name, email address, and mailing address.
-There is NO NEED to provide payment information because the bibs are mailed to the requesting person free of charge.
+There is NO NEED to provide payment information because the bibs are mailed to the requesting person without charge.
 THERE ARE NO SHIPPING AND HANDLING FEES.
 The information on name and addresses is held exclusively by EARNED RUNS LLC.
 It will not be given or sold to outside parties.
 The intent of this company is to encourage personal competition, not to collect personal data.
 The email address is for communication regarding the sending and receipt of bibs or free stickers.
 There are no plans to email additional promotional material; it would require a separate permission from the requesting person.

 Why does EARNED RUNS™ think competing is so great?
 I like plain walking or running for pleasure!